MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_25_CreateAndManageACatalogOfResourcesInAADEntitlementManagement.md

 #### Estimated time: 15 minutes

+### Exercise 1 - Building out resources in Entitlement Management

-## Create a catalog
+#### Task 1 - Create a catalog

 1. Sign in to [https://portal.azure.com](https://portal.azure.com) using a Global Administrator account.

-    >Important
-    >To use and configure Azure AD terms of use, you must have:
+    **Important** - To use and configure Azure AD terms of use, you must have:
-    >
-    >- Azure AD Premium P1, P2, EMS E3, or EMS E5 subscription.
+    - Azure AD Premium P1, P2, EMS E3, or EMS E5 subscription.
-    >- If you don't have one of these subscriptions, you can get Azure AD Premium or enable Azure AD Premium trial.
+    - If you don't have one of these subscriptions, you can get Azure AD Premium or enable Azure AD Premium trial.
-    >- One of the following administrator accounts for the directory you want to configure:
+    - One of the following administrator accounts for the directory you want to configure:
-    >    - Global Administrator
+        - Global Administrator
-    >    - Security Administrator
+        - Security Administrator
-    >    - Conditional Access Administrator
+        - Conditional Access Administrator

 2. Open **Azure Active Directory** and the select **Identity Governance**.